Q: How can therapists treating individuals with Adult ADHD equitably include the partner of adults with ADHD?

 - Downloadable excerpts from the perennially popular book Is It You, Me, or Adult A.D.D.?, for introducing key concepts to couple clients.

-- Conveniently organized by topic and sub-topic, for quick scanning when you need a refresher.
+Conveniently organized by topic and sub-topic—for quick scanning and reviewing

 Moreover, you need not scan an hour-long (or longer) video just to find the section you need right then.
 Suppose that, despite a careful psychoeducational process, your new clients might remain stuck in various aspects of resistance to the diagnosis.
-Re-visit step 9, Implementing Methods for Dealing with Resistance and “Denial.”
+Simply re-visit Step 9: Implementing Methods for Dealing with Resistance and “Denial.”

-With a combined 55 years experience, we are respected experts in the field of Adult ADHD, particularly as it can affect relationships.
+With a combined 55 years experience, Arthur Robin, PhD, and Gina Pera are respected experts in the field of Adult ADHD, particularly as it can affect relationships.
 You can learn more about our backgrounds at About the Presenters.